 12. Page buddy

-Page buddy essentially display contextual popup widget depending on the accessories connected or removed.
-For example, when a headset is inserted, a page with music player widget and video player widget will pop out.
+Page buddy essentially displays contextual popup widget depending on the accessories connected or removed.
+For example, when a headset is inserted, a page with a music player widget and video player widget will pop out.
 You can enable or disable this function from Settings–Display-Page buddy.

 Unfortunately, unlike the page buddy in Note 2, there is no S Pen page, because Galaxy Note does not have a sensor to detect the removing of S Pen.